Table of Contents

-Almost everybody knows that a car accident often has the potential to cause all kinds of serious damage, including common injuries.
-In addition to the obvious damage to motor vehicles involved in a crash, car accidents can also cause serious temporary or permanent bodily injuries to drivers, passengers, or even innocent bystanders.
+A car accident has the potential to cause different kinds of damage, including some common physical injuries.
+These may cause serious temporary or permanent bodily harm to drivers, passengers, or even innocent bystanders.

 The National Highway Traffic Safety Administration (NHTSA) reported that an estimated 2.74 million people suffered injuries in motor vehicle accidents in 2019.
-Injuries can always vary in automobile accident cases depending on several factors, although certain types of injuries are more common than others.
+Their type and severity can vary depending on several factors, although certain injuries are more common than others.

 Nearly 42,000 crashes in 2020 proved to be fatal accidents, while 4.8 million collisions resulted in people suffering injuries.
 Car accidents involve an estimated economic cost of approximately $871 billion each year, which is about $900 for every person residing in the United States.

-While people who suffer minor injuries in accidents can recover on their own without medical treatment.
-However, people with common injuries will require several rounds of care.
-Some people may be dealing with factors that can require extensive care.
+People who suffer minor injuries in accidents can often recover on their own without medical treatment.
+However, those with more severe injuries may require several rounds of care.
+Some people may be dealing with extensive treatment.

-Even though the injuries people can suffer vary depending on multiple factors, certain types of injuries are more common and easier to treat.
-People will want to retain legal counsel for assistance in recovering the financial compensation necessary to pay major bills after a car accident.
+Even though the injuries people can suffer vary depending on multiple factors, certain types of injuries are more common than others.
+Many people find it helpful to consult with legal counsel to understand their options for seeking compensation after a car accident.

-Many car accident cases result in settlements paid to people involved in automobile accidents, but some cases may go to trial and lead to people being given jury awards.
-Compensatory damages are intended to restore a person to their original condition or as close thereto and make their life normal again.
+If these injuries were caused by anotherโs negligence, car accident cases could result in settlements paid to people injured in automobile accidents.
+Some cases may go to trial and lead to victims being given jury awards.
+Compensatory damages are intended to restore a person to their original condition or as close thereto and aim to help an individual manage the consequences of an accident.

 Some of the most common kinds of injuries people suffer in car accidents include the following: